facebook/docusaurus/website/docs/contributing.md

 ### What happens next?

 The core Docusaurus team will be monitoring for pull requests.
-Do help us by making your pull request easy to review by following the guidelines above.
+Do help us by keeping pull requests consistent by following the guidelines above.

 ## License